wpcleveldotcom/elemental-menu/README.md

 # A smart, lightweight and intuitive mega menu builder for Elementor
-As an agency, we tried other mega menu plugins for Elementor before but none of them met our requirements and fulfilled the capacity of Elementor.
+As an agency, we have tried other mega menu plugins for Elementor before but none of them met our requirements and fulfilled the capacity of Elementor.
 So, we made this one which is very intuitive, feature-rich, lightweight and easy to use.

 ## Key features